Zara-class cruiser (1879): Design

 The Schiffbau-Kommission recommended building a ship with heavy armor to protect it from enemy fire, one or two 10 cm guns in the bow, deck-mounted launchers for the Whitehead torpedoes, and towed torpedoes to be used defensively against ramming.
 The launchers would be supplied with six torpedoes each.
 The ship would be capable of a speed of at least 15 kn from a twin-screw propulsion system, and it would not be equipped with a sailing rig.
 They also created an alternate proposal for a smaller, unarmored ship with just two to four light guns, in the event that their preferred vessel could not reach the desired speed.
 The Artillerie-Kommission proposed a smaller design with sufficient armor and a high speed but no guns.
-They argued that an attempt to build what they described as a "universal battle-ship" (i.e., the Schiffbau-Kommissions first proposal) was ill-advised, since torpedoes were still in the developmental phase and a vessel of that type would be expensive and risky, considering the limited budgets of the time.
+They argued that an attempt to build what they described as a "universal battle-ship" (i.e., the Schiffbau-Kommission's first proposal) was ill-advised, since torpedoes were still in the developmental phase and a vessel of that type would be expensive and risky, considering the limited budgets of the time.
 The Torpedoversuchs-Kommission recommended a vessel with submerged torpedo tubes, a ram bow, deck and waterline belt armor, and two heavy gun turrets if it were possible to install them without compromising the ability of the ship to use its torpedoes effectively.
 Alternatively, if submerged tubes could not be made to work on the broadside, the ship should include two deck-mounted launchers with at least five torpedoes apiece, four heavy guns, and a speed sufficient just to keep pace with the ironclads of the main fleet.